 Little Italy Pizzeria

 Little Italy isn’t the type of place that appears on thematic toplists—except for this one—or draws Budapest’s trendy crowd.
-But it is a place that gets mobbed with people in the evenings, who come here for delicious and affordable pizzas made with lightning speed by the Hungarian owner-chef, who spent years working in Naples.
+But it is a place that gets mobbed in the evenings with people who come here for delicious and affordable pizzas made with lightning speed by the Hungarian owner-chef, who spent years working in Naples.